Alliance seeks Coalition Organizer

 - Organize and support coalitions made up of the Alliance’s member organizations, and allied partner groups, in specific campaigns.

-- Lead the co-creation of organizing plans.
+- Lead the co-creation of organizing plans with coalition partners.

 - Deepen existing organizing work in communities of color through supportive issue organizing and building relationships of trust